 4. Be respectful

-To respect Calia's Space and everyone in it (clients and cuddlers).
+- Respect Calia’s Space (physical and virtual) and everyone in it (clients and professional).

-Do not make judgments about oneself or others.
+- Do not make judgments about yourself or others.

-Respect the privacy of others.
-Sessions and workshops are confidential and all information collected during them can not be disclosed.
+- Respect the privacy of others.
+Services are confidential and all information collected during them can not be disclosed.

-To avoid any ambiguity, everyone should have an appropriate and comfortable outfit, with the body covered from ankle to waist, from waist to the base of the neck, and from shoulders to the forearms (long pants and t-shirt) AND stay dressed throughout the whole session or workshop!
+- To avoid any ambiguity, everyone should have an appropriate and comfortable outfit, with the body covered from ankle to waist, from waist to the base of the neck, and from shoulders to the forearms (long pants and t-shirt) AND stay dressed throughout the whole time!

-Mutual respect underpins the entire session and/or workshop and all actions must be devoid of any sexual connotations.
+- Mutual respect underpins all of the time spent at Calia and all actions must be devoid of any sexual connotations.

-The relationship between the cuddler and the client is purely professional and limited to the setting of the session or workshop.
+- The relationship between the client and the professional is purely professional and limited to the setting of the service.

-6. Respect the boundaries of one's self and others
+6. Respect your boundaries and those of others

-(Read it carefully, it says "of one's self and others."
-For some people, it is more difficult to respect one's own boundaries, while for others, it is others' boundaries that seem less important.
+(Read it carefully, it’s about “yours and those of others”.
+For some people, it is more difficult to respect one’s own boundaries, while for others, it is others’ boundaries that seem less important.
 Here, the boundaries of everyone are important!)

-To respect, at all times, fixed and variable personal boundaries of oneself, others and cuddlers.
+Respect, at all times, personal boundaries of yourself, others, and the professional.

 Personal boundaries are the invisible lines beyond which one begins to feel uncomfortable.

-Fixed boundaries are generally constant while variable boundaries can change depending on several factors such as context, the approach, the partner, and especially intent.
-It is therefore up to the person themself to decide if and when their variable limit is actually a limit or not.
+Boundaries are variable and can change at any time and depending on several factors such as the context, the approach, the partner, and especially the intent.
+It is therefore up to the person themself to decide if and when their boundaries have been reached or not.